-Open forum feedback occurs during the monthly Resident - PD morning meetings as well during the senior-to-junior resident wrap up evaluation at the end of a surgical pathology rotation at UMC and during the twice yearly semiannual sessions with the PD.
+Open forum feedback occurs during the monthly Chief Resident's - PD morning meetings as well during the senior-to-junior resident wrap up evaluation at the end of a surgical pathology rotation at UMC and during the twice yearly semiannual sessions with the PD.
 Residents also given feedback via regular self assessments and via Dashboard completion.